brad-ley/fel-esr/README.md

 code block.
 The `async` functions then run in that threaded loop.

 The software will initialize communication with the laser, allow a user to set triggering mode, laser power, and begin firing.
-It will also send the timings to a connected PulseBlaster pulse generator that drives the external triggers and sets the pulse timings.
+It will also send the timings to a connected DG645 that drives the external triggers and sets the pulse timings.

 The GUI was built with `pyqt6-tools designer`, which is for making GUI front ends.
 Use it to modify the laser_timing.ui file and then